da-nrw/DNSCore/ContentBroker/src/main/markdown/administration.md

-When dealing with data packages in DNSCore, it is necessary to understand how the data of an object is structured on the different storage media or, more precisely, on the different processing areas of a node which runs DNSCore.
-The easiest way to do so is to take a look at how a data package makes its way through the system during ingest.
+When dealing with data packages in DNSCore, it is necessary to understand how the object data is structured on the different processing areas of a node which runs DNSCore.
+In order to get a general overview of which processing areas exist on a node it is a good starting point to have a look at how a data package makes its way through the system during ingest, going from area to area.

 ![](https://raw2.github.com/da-nrw/DNSCore/master/ContentBroker/src/main/markdown/processing_stages.jpg)